Why Shopify Wins in 2026 (Why Small Business Should Care)

 I'm not here to trash WordPress.
 We've built on it.
 We still maintain WordPress sites for clients where it makes sense.
 But I've also migrated more stores off of WooCommerce than I can count, and the story is almost always the same: it worked fine until it didn't, the developer who built it disappeared, and now the site is slow, broken on mobile, and bleeding sales.

-We're going deep on the Shopify vs. WooCommerce comparison in the next post in this series - total cost of ownership, the maintenance burden, the migration path, all of it.
-If you're currently on WordPress and feeling that nagging doubt, that one's for you.
+We've broken down the full Shopify vs. WooCommerce comparison — total cost of ownership, the maintenance burden, the migration path, all of it.
+If you're currently on WordPress and feeling that nagging doubt, that's the post for you.

 Shopify POS: Your Physical Store and Online Store, Finally Talking to Each Other